 My gluten-free Mexican Wedding Cookies are a classic Christmas cookie that you can enjoy during the holidays even if you have a variety of food allergies.
 We like them so much we make them all year long.

 I decided to create this easy paleo cookie recipe after one of my fans reached out on Twitter and asked me to create a Mexican Wedding Cookies recipe.
 Well here you go!
 These Mexican Wedding Cookies are gluten-free, grain-free, dairy-free, egg-free, and refined sugar-free.
 With only 8 healthy ingredients they’re also quick and easy to make.
 Paleo Mexican Wedding Cookies?
 Yes please!

 According to Wikipedia, Mexican Wedding Cookies have quite a few other names and are also commonly referred to as Russian Tea Cakes and Snowball Cookies:

 Russian tea cake is a kind of pastry, commonly eaten around Christmas in the United States.
 It is a form of jumble, a pastry common in England during the Middle Ages.
-They are also known as Mexican wedding cakes (or cookies) and butterballs; however, they are perhaps most commonly called snowball cookies for their powdery white spheric appearance and for appearing around the winter holidays.
+Also known as Mexican wedding cakes and butterballs, they are perhaps most commonly called snowball cookies for their powdery white spherical appearance and for appearing around the winter holidays.

 - Mix in pecans by hand